jonhoo/thesquareplanet.com/_posts/2016-05-25-the-path-to-rust.md

 #### Safe concurrency

-This latter point is particularly interesting; the Rust compiler *will not* compile a program that has a potential race condition in it.
+This latter point is particularly interesting; the Rust compiler *will not* compile a program that has a potential data race in it.
 Unless you explicitly mark your code as `unsafe` (which you rarely, if ever, need to do), your code simply cannot have data races.
 Rust checks this using the **borrow checker**, which enforces [two simple